MicrosoftDocs/PowerShell-Docs/dsc/scriptResource.md

         Write-Verbose -Message ('Version up-to-date: {0}' -f $using:version) return $false
     }
+    SetScript = {
+        $using:version | Set-Content -Path (Join-Path -Path $env:SYSTEMDRIVE -ChildPath 'version.txt')
     }
+}
 ```

-This resource is writing the configuration's versionto a text file.
-This version is available on the client computer, but isn't on any of the nodes, so it has to be passed to each of the `Script` resources script blocks with PowerShell's `using` scope.
+This resource is writing the configuration's version to a text file.
+This version is available on the client computer, but isn't on any of the nodes, so it has to be passed to each of the `Script` resource's script blocks with PowerShell's `using` scope.
 When generating the node's MOF file, the value of the `$version` variable is read from a text file on the client computer.
 DSC replaces the `$using:version` variables in each script block with the value of the `$version` variable.